zxcqlf/zxcqlf.github.io/_pages/home.md

 ## Brief Bio

-I'm now a Ph.D. student at [East China University of Science and Technology](https://www.ecust.edu.cn/) from 2018.
+I received my Ph.D. from [East China University of Science and Technology](https://www.ecust.edu.cn/) in 06/2023.

 I was a Visiting Ph.D. student at [University of Bologna](https://www.unibo.it/en) from Nov 2021 to Nov 2022.